deloachtech/backstack-docs/docs/guide/quick-start.md

 We've streamlined the quickstart process so you can start using the API within minutes.

 :::info
-Check out our [live sample project](https://demo.backstack.com/) to see the API in action!
+Check out our [live de project](https://demo.backstack.com/) to see the API in action!
 Log in using `demo` as your username and password.
 :::

 ## Create a developer account